hp0101/personalPortfolio/readme.txt

 (c) Advanced features

+I leveraged nested selectors to specify format.
+I created a complex page layout.
 I utilized both CSS and Javascript to add animation to the website.
 I used Javascript to re-render the website's layout differently for mobile devices and desktop.
 Therefore, mobile and desktop users will see the website's content organize differently.
+I used Javascript to enable Dark Mode.

 3. How long, in hours, did it take you to complete this assignment?
 It took me 5 days